Caleb-T-Barton/startup/README.md

   right before the closing body tag
   * I need to spend more time messing with the display CSS rules, and position rules.
   * Organization and planning is key.
 Without them your development process will be one big headache.

+## JavaScript DOM Lessons Learned
+* Make sure you really plan out your code and think it in your head before you start implementing it.
+* Visualize the end result
+* MDN docs are your best friend
+* Don't overcomplicate the code